Farmers would rather have trade solutions than Trump's $12 billion aid, representatives say

 President Donald Trump has been levying tariffs on goods imported from other countries in an effort to protect domestic steel production and other industries and to force other countries to negotiate trade deals more advantageous to the United States.
 Those tariffs represent a financial toll on American businesses that use imported products and everyday consumers who pay more for goods.

-Other countries also have been retaliating by hiking their own tariffs — particularly on agriculture.
+Other countries also have been retaliating by raising their tariffs — particularly on agriculture.

 Trump has not been deterred — either by the retaliatory tariffs or the criticism from members of his own party.
 He declared Tuesday on Twitter that “Tariffs are the greatest!” and threatened additional ones.